↑

 “Hard work should be rewarded by good food.” – Ken Follett

 Backpacking is hard work.
-After a day of trapesing up and down a mountainside carrying what seems like a mountain of gear, you’ll be thankful you planned some simple backpacking recipe ideas.
+After a day of trapesing up and down a mountainside carrying what seems like a mountain of gear, you’ll be thankful you planned some simple backpacking recipes.

 The last thing you need is to set up camp and sit down to a mediocre meal of funny-tasting protein bars and trail mix that’s just basically peanuts, raisins, and a single tiny piece of chocolate at the bottom of the bag.

-Before you get some super simple backpacking recipe ideas (that taste waaaaay better than your off-brand protein bars), you’ll get the basics of backpacking food and meal prep, plus a list of foods that are perfect to take hiking.
-That way, you’ll have everything you need to come up with your own backpacking recipes!
+Before you get some super simple backpacking recipes, I’ll give you the basics of backpacking food and meal prep, plus a list of foods that are perfect to take hiking.
+That way, you’ll have everything you need to come up with your own backpacking recipes

 *And if you need help planning the rest of your backpacking trip, don’t forget to check out my 7 Tips for Conquering Your First Backpacking Trip.

-Ok, let’s get started with the basics of backpacking food!
+Ok, let’s get started with backpacking food basics!

 easy backpacking recipes and how to make your own ideas plus free printable